 Identity resolution is not a one-time configuration.
 It’s an architectural layer that requires ongoing monitoring and refinement.

-Need help with data cloud & multi-cloud architecture?
+Need help with data 360 & multi-cloud architecture?

-Unify customer data across Salesforce clouds with Data Cloud, build identity resolution models, and architect multi-cloud systems that actually work together.
+Unify customer data across Salesforce clouds with Data 360, build identity resolution models, and architect multi-cloud systems that actually work together.

 Related Articles